 - 1 ½ tablespoons sherry/balsamic vinegar

 - 1 ½ tablespoons gluten-free tamari soy sauce

 - 5 cups vegetable stock, plus extra

 CAULIFLOWER POTATO MASH:

-Remove the bay leaf from the pot and allow the French onion base to cool slightly before transferring to a large, oven-safe skillet or other baking dish.
-I used an All-Clad Essentials Nonstick 12-inch round skillet.
+- Remove the bay leaf from the pot and allow the French onion base to cool slightly before transferring to a large (12-inch), oven-safe skillet or other baking dish.
 Set aside.

-Make the creamy cauliflower potato mash!
-Pour the water into a large soup pot (I used the All-Clad Essentials stock pot with steamer insert) and bring it up to a boil.
+- Make the creamy cauliflower potato mash.
+Pour the water into a large soup pot and bring it up to a boil.
 Pop the smashed garlic cloves in the water.
 Place the potatoes and cauliflower either directly into the pot or in a steamer insert.
 Keep the water at a strong simmer and close a lid on top of the pot.
 Steam the cauliflower and potatoes until the potatoes are fork-tender, about 20 minutes.

-Transfer the French onion and lentil base to an oven-safe skillet or other baking dish.
-I’ve used an All-Clad Essentials nonstick 12-inch skillet that is also oven-safe.
+- Transfer the French onion and lentil base to an oven-safe skillet or other baking dish.
 Smooth the French onion and lentil base out.
 Then, dollop the creamy cauliflower and potato mash on top.
 Carefully spread the mash out over the surface of the French onion and lentil base.
 Drizzle the top of the mash with olive oil and some extra pinches of salt and pepper.

 - Bake the French onion shepherd’s pie for 25 minutes, or until bubbly and totally heated through.
 You can broil the top for extra browning if you like.
 Remove the pie from the oven and let it sit for 5 minutes before serving in shallow bowls.